CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 For Linux you may want to change this to `DATABASE_URL=postgres:///reconasia` to connect over the Unix socket instead particular if you are using ident auth as previously described.

 `DEBUG` and `DEBUG_STATIC` control how the Django website behaves, particularly when there are errors.
 Having these set to `True` (with a capital T) is useful for developing locally because you get more information about the errors.

+The `DEBUG_TOOLBAR` setting enables the use of [django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/stable/), a popular Django app for debugging sites particularly for tracing performance issues.
+It's installed by default in the dev requirements.
+This should not be enabled in any live/public environment.

 When you see a # symbol, that indicates the start of a comment, which is not processed as an environment variable.
 If a line begins with a #, that entire line is a treated as a comment.
 So `# ELASTICSEARCH_URL=` is a comment, despite the `KEY=` syntax.
 You can comment and uncomment various lines to change which settings are processed as an environment variable.
 So if you aren't using Elasticsearch to test the search, you can put a # in front on `ELASTICSEARCH_URL=http://localhost:9200`.